tylerwarner33/aps-vault-data-openapi/README.md

 ### How It Works

-1. **Trigger**: The workflow automatically runs when a pull request modifies `VaultDataApi.yml`
+1. **Trigger**: The workflow automatically runs when a pull request modifies `VaultDataApi.yml`.
-2. **Generation**: Uses Microsoft Kiota to generate API clients for multiple languages (currently C#)
+2. **Generation**: Uses Microsoft Kiota to generate API clients for specified languages (currently C#).
-3. **Artifact**: The generated clients are uploaded as a workflow artifact for review
+3. **Artifact**: The generated clients are uploaded as a workflow artifact for comparison & review.
-4. **PR Comment**: A summary comment is added to the PR with details about the generated clients
+4. **Comment**: A summary comment is added to the PR with details about the generated clients.

-### Generated Clients

-The workflow generates clients for:
-- **C#**: Located in `Generated/ApiClients/CSharp/`
-  - Class name: `VaultApiClient`
-  - Namespace: `VaultDataApi`

-### Reviewing Generated Client Changes

-When you create a PR that updates `VaultDataApi.yml`:

-1. Wait for the "Generate API Clients with Kiota" workflow to complete
-2. Check the PR comment for a summary of the generated clients
-3. Download the client artifacts from the workflow run
-4. Compare with any existing client implementations to understand the API changes
-5. Review the generated client code to validate the changes match your expectations

-This allows you to see exactly how changes to the OpenAPI spec affect the generated client code before merging.
+4. **Merge**: Once the PR is approved & merged, another workflow will run to generate the API clients & commit the changes.

 ## What is OpenAPI?